 Buchanan is Liberia’s second port.
 We didn’t see much of it but it looked like any other town hereabouts.
 We went there specifically to visit Elizabeth Village, a guesthouse/lodge on the riverbank, whose owner we’d met in Monrovia.

 From Robertsport, you’ll need to return to Monrovia the same way – catch a bush taxi at the junction in Robertsport and ride straight to Duala marketplace in Monrovia.
 To travel from Monrovia by public transport, bush taxis going to Buchanan might leave from another marketplace a few kilometers away from Duala – Red Light Motor Park.

 The road is paved and mostly smooth going.
 You’ll drive right past the Firestone Rubber Plantation.
 We opted to ask the driver we knew from Miss Emily’s Place in Monrovia to drive us straight to Elizabeth Village, which took a little over 2 hours and cost us 50 USD.

 Buchanan – Things to See and Do

-- Enjoy a break from the dust, noise and heat at Elizabeth Village.
+- Enjoy a break from the dust, noise, and heat at Elizabeth Village.
 It’s directly on the river, with a swimming pool and a big wooden deck built out over the river.
 Sunrise and sunset on the deck are really beautiful.
 It was deserted when we were there, so there wasn’t much in the way of ambiance, but we found it peaceful and our bungalow was cute and comfortable.
-There’s a big bar and restaurant on the deck.
+There are a big bar and restaurant on the deck.
 We paid 75 USD for the bungalow including a really great, actually fantastic, breakfast.
 Other meals are mostly limited to catch of the day and plantains, but very good, and around 10+ USD.